tsyuding/EntityFramework.Utilities/README.md

 The standard EF Include is really really slow to use.
 They reason is that it cross joins the child records against the parent which means you load a significant amount of duplicate data.
 This means more data to transfer, more data to parse, more memory etc etc.

 Include EFU on the other hand runs two parallel queries and stitch the data toghether in memory.
-For more information on the problem and numbers see http://mikee.se/Archive.aspx/Details/entity_framework_pitfalls,_include_20140101

 A very basic query: